 The forms required where Inheritance Tax is potentially an issue are much more complex both in the questions asked and the length of them.
 You can download the main IHT 400 here, but don’t forget the extensive range of supplementary questionnaires!

-We are almost uniquely able to help take the load off you, with a tax barrister on staff and the author of a book on Inheritance Tax.
-We can sort out the estate, hopefully saving some IHT along the way and help the beneficiaries with their own Estate and Inheritance Tax Planning (if they wish.)
+We are almost uniquely able to help take the load off you, with our range of professional connections.
+They can sort out the estate, hopefully saving some IHT along the way and help the beneficiaries with their own Estate and Inheritance Tax Planning (if they wish.)
 And having independent executors takes the strain off family relationships.
 But it is possible you won’t need a grant of probate.
-If so, it is a good time to ask for our help in putting things in order for the future.
+If so, it is a good time to ask for our (indirect) help in putting things in order for the future.

 How can we help you with applying for probate or saving Inheritance Tax?
 03 300 102 300.